‘The accurate oral transmission of meaning from one language to another, which is easily understood by the listener’

 community interpreters to exercise professional judgement and to transmit information quickly, accurately and in a meaningful manner from the community language to English and vice versa (consecutive liaison interpreting).

-Community interpreters are more than just language workers.
+Community interpreters are more than just linguists.
 It is necessary for people who work with interpreters to appreciate the demands made upon the interpreter, as well as making sure that they use the interpreter’s knowledge of background and culture to create a better relationship with their service

 users.
 By consciously developing a method of working with interpreters many of the difficulties of communicating through a third party can be overcome.